A History of the Azores

 in the waves, his wail shrill above the chortling sea.

-Today a wren sings out, by the neighborhood hospital
+Today a wren sings out, by a neighborhood hospital

 at home, as I try to reach Corvo, finish nine fugues